Buck Privates: Production

 Buck Privates was filmed from December 13, 1940, through January 11, 1941.
 It was originally budgeted at $233,000 over 20 days; in the end it was $12,000 over budget and four days over schedule.
+The film was originally conceived as a straight military story with Lee Bowman, Alan Curtis, and Jane Frazee in a romantic triangle, and Bud Abbott and Lou Costello offering comedy relief, as they had in their previous film One Night in the Tropics.
+When it became clear that Abbott and Costello were really the focal point of Buck Privates, they became the stars of the film.
+The "cast of characters" credits, after the end title, were filmed before the emphasis was shifted to Abbott and Costello, so Lee Bowman was billed first, as originally intended.

-The "drill routine", where Smitty tries to get Herbie and other soldiers to march in formation, was actually a series of shorter takes that were strung together to expand the bit to more than three minutes of screen time.
-Abbott and Costello had been performing this sketch on stage for more than three years.
+The "drill routine", where Smitty tries to get Herbie and other soldiers to march in formation, had been performed by Abbott and Costello on stage for more than three years, where it lasted about two-and-a-half minutes.
+Director Arthur Lubin and film editor Arthur Hilton, recognizing the potential for a major comedy scene, combined footage from all the various takes—in which Abbott and Costello never performed the same way twice—and extended the drill routine into a five-minute sketch that became a highlight of the finished feature.
+Abbott and Costello were amazed when they saw the scene on film; they were so accustomed to the shorter, two-minute sketch that they couldn't believe how cleverly it had been amplified.

 Lubin recalled the film "was very strange to shoot because they didn't go by much of a shooting script.
 Being burlesque comedians they just did their old routines.
 They would say 'This routine is "Spit in the Bush".'...
 And they would have to act it for me and show it what it was.
 The entire first script was a series of titled gags.
 I would just say 'We'll take a close up here and a two shot here'.
 I never interfered.
 There were was nothing I could do because these were tried and true old burlesque things that they and their forefathers and their forefathers, probably since the Greek period, had done."